We Grow People and Brands

 All our events are designed to your taste and served with a twist of Lunar Lemon magic.

-• Baltic Exchange 250th Anniversary Banquet for 2000 guests and royalty in Greenwich
+• Immersive 250th Anniversary Banquet for 2000 guests and royalty in Greenwich

 • Indoor and outdoor Christmas shopping promenade theatre experience for Liberty.